SEESolutions-it/DpdlEngine/README.md

-Dpdl is a **constrained device programming language** framework that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices to support rapid application development.
+Dpdl is a **constrained device programming language** framework that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices and to support rapid application development.
 Dpdl comes with a very compact and portable **Scripting Engine** and an **extensible API interface** for the development of mobile applications and embedded system software.

 The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm enabling to access the full Java platform API and external java libraries directly within Dpdl scripts.

-Standard **ANSI C code** ( asubset of C90) and the **OCaml** functional programming language can be **embedded and executed directly within Dpdl scripts** (interpreted code).
+Standard **ANSI C code** (a subset of C90) and the **OCaml** functional programming language can be **embedded and executed directly within Dpdl scripts** (interpreted code).
-This makes Dpdl suitable for a wide variety of used cases and in particular also for hardware programming.
+This makes Dpdl suitable for a wide variety of use-cases and in particular also for hardware programming.

 **DpdlEngine stack overview**